jsliu02/magi_msvgd/README.md

 * `torch` or `tensorflow`

 # Documentation
-See Chapter 5.4 of the thesis PDF for package documentation and usage tutorial.
+See Chapter 5.4 of the thesis PDF for package documentation and a usage tutorial.